 Conclusion

-In these trying times, I think people are, and will be less likely to want to test their constitutions with mainly powerful, alcohol-forward drinks and instead cut loose more frequently with a more hedonistic Seventies style of drink.
+In these trying times, I think factions of people may be less likely to want to test their constitutions with primarily powerful, alcohol-forward drinks and instead cut loose more frequently with a more hedonistic Seventies style of drink.
 The world has become very serious indeed as of late, and in response to such seriousness I think that at times people are going to simply want something that tastes good and also makes them feel good.

 So when it comes to a good cocktail, let’s not take ourselves too seriously, ok?

-In ordering a drink we are often trying to put an ordeal behind us, and would rather not face a new one when merely striving to unwind and forget for a brief moment or two.
+In ordering a drink we are often trying to put an ordeal behind us, and would rather not face a new one when merely striving to unwind and leave behind the troubles of the world for a brief moment or two.

 – Sean Douglass